You can find the MHS Course Guide here

 All students will be graded using a rubric in physical education class.
 Each day is worth 5 points.
 Students are graded on participation/dress, effort, punctuality, and attitude.
 If all of these expectations are met for that day, 5 points will be awarded.
 It is possible to receive anywhere from 0-5 points per day.
 Students must dress appropriately for PE and participate actively and to the best of their ability for the entire class in order to receive full credit.

-• Intramurals: Attending intramurals Tuesday, Wednesday, or Thursday when offered during 10th period.
+- Intramurals: Students may participate in intramurals when offered during activity period after school.
 The schedule is posted every Monday and will change weekly.

-• PE Class with your teacher: Students must get an ORANGE pre-signed pass from their actual PE teacher to attend class with their teacher during lunch or study hall for make-up credit.
+- PE Class with your teacher: Students must get an appointment pass from their PE teacher to attend class during study hall for make-up credit.

 Course Offerings